isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-12-opium-revenue.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-16-issue-3/authors/DianaKim.png" style="width: 100px; height: 100px;"/>
 <b>Dr Diana S. Kim</b> is an Assistant Professor at Georgetown University in the Edmund A. Walsh School of Foreign Service.
-She is the author of *Empires of Vice*, a comparative study of the rise of opium prohibition in British Burma, Malaya and French Indochina.
+She is the author of <i>Empires of Vice</i>, a comparative study of the rise of opium prohibition in British Burma, Malaya and French Indochina.

 </div>